 Merchandising

-In-store merchandising is the display and promotion of products in order to maximize sales and increase profits.
+In-store merchandising is the display and promotion of products to maximize sales and increase profits.
 With the help of visual merchandising in the store, we can emphasize the features of the product and its benefits.

 Top-selling goods